Lenovo X220 Tablet

 sudo pacman -Sy firefox thunderbird gwenview dolphin vlc okular libreoffice-still ark gimp spectacle ntfs-3gPlasma also included software I didn't need:

 plasma-thunderboltis unnecessary since this laptop doesn't have a Thunderbolt or USB-C port.

 - I don't use Vault for storing secrets.

 sudo pacman -Rs plasma-thunderbolt plasma-vault

-Installing AuraSometimes I want to use applications like informant or tllocalmgr that are not in the Arch Linux repositories but are hosted on the AUR.
+Installing AuraSometimes I want to use applications like informant or youtube-viewer that are not in the Arch Linux repositories but are hosted on the AUR.
 To make it easier to install and update those applications, I use Aura.
-Since Aura itself is on AUR and not in the Arch Linux repositories, here's how to install it:
+Since Aura itself is on AUR and not in the Arch Linux repositories, see this on how to install Aura.

 LocalizationHere's what I did to set the locale to Austrian on my system.
 I'm confident that changing the system to your locale will not be too different.

 - Set the system language (you'll have to scroll down a bit if your language starts with a non-ASCII character): System Settings → Regional Settings → Formats